voipbin/monorepo/docsdev/source/intro_channels.rst

 Video
 -----
-Build memorable video experiences.
-Embed customized video experiences into your applications at scale with VoIPBin Video.
+VoIPBin Video allows developers to build memorable and customized video experiences.
+With this feature, businesses can embed video experiences into their applications at scale, enhancing engagement and communication with users.